oomek/attractplus/Layouts.md

 fe.plugin_command_bg( executable, arg_string )
 ```

-Execute a plug-in command in the background and return immediately.
+Execute a command in the background and return immediately.

 **Parameters**